goauthentik/authentik/README.md

 ## What is authentik?

-authentik is an open-source Identity Provider focused on flexibility and versatility.
-You can use authentik in an existing environment to add support for new protocols. authentik is also a great solution for implementing signup/recovery/etc in your application, so you don't have to deal with it.
+Authentik is an open-source Identity Provider that emphasizes flexibility and versatility.
+It can be seamlessly integrated into existing environments to support new protocols.
+Authentik is also a great solution for implementing sign-up, recovery, and other similar features in your application, saving you the hassle of dealing with them.

 ## Installation